EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 ## **1 Summary**
 This specification defines the implementation of the "Photo ID profile" defined in Annex C of ISO/IEC TS 23220-4, in mdoc and SD-JWT.
 The attestation issued is derived from an **electronic Machine-Readable Travel Document (eMRTD)** by a Qualified Trust Service Provider (QTSP).

-The issuance process includes verifying an eID attestation issued with a high Level of Assurance (LoA High), such as a **Personal ID (PID) credential** and may include additional steps, such as biometric checks.
+The issuance process includes verifying the identity of the subject using eID means issued with a high Level of Assurance (LoA High), such as a **Personal ID (PID) credential**, or alternatively conducting an unnattended remote identity proofing using identity documents.
 The issuance follows the **OpenID4VC** framework, ensuring interoperability with **EUDI Wallets**.

 ### **Key Benefits:**